-10.2.1 Construction of the Sauquoit Creek Pump Station, New Forcemain and WPCP Solids Handling Upgrades (CWSRF No. C6-6070-08-04)-\$117 Million
+10.2.1 Construction of the Sauquoit Creek Pump Station and New Forcemain and WPCP Solids Handling Upgrades (CWSRF No. C6-6070-08-04)-\$117 Million

 The CWSRF application for financing was submitted to NYSEFC on February 27, 2015.
-The State Environmental Quality Review process, including a Coordinated Review, was completed by the County with a Determination of Significance (Negative Declaration) issued July 8, 2015.
-Approval of the financing is moving through various NYSEFC and State Boards.
-A late Fall 2015/Early Winter 2016 closing is anticipated.
+Although the work associated with this financing is related to the Consent Order (and therefore, a non-discretionary project), the State Environmental Quality Review process, including a Coordinated Review, was initiated by the County in June 2015 in order to comply with financing and regulatory revisions instituted by the Environmental Protection Agency.
+A Fall 2015 closing is anticipated.

-10.2.2 I/I Corrections (SSO - 9 Contributing Communities) Phase 1-2a: Long Term Financing
+10.2.2 I/I Corrections (SSO - 9 Contributing Communities) Phase 1-2a: Long Term Financing.

 NYSEFC and Oneida County advanced the coordination of long term financing for that portion of the \$25.8 million financing that has been expended/encumbered.
-An August 20, 2015 closing occurred.
-The balance of unexpended/unencumbered funds in the amount of \$11,586,562 was rolled into a new short term financing at that time (New CWSRF No. C6-6070-08-10).
+A summer 2015 closing is anticipated.
+The balance of unexpended/unencumbered funds will be rolled into a new short term financing at that time.
 Those monies will continue to be used for sewer rehabilitation and related purposes as stated in the original financing agreement.